Who We Are

 Access Living is a leading force in the disability community

-That means we are a local, disability consumer‑controlled, cross‑disability, nonresidential, private nonprofit.
-As a CIL, we believe in dignity, community integration, civil rights, and equal access for all people with disabilities.
+That means we are a local, disability consumer controlled, cross disability, nonresidential, private nonprofit.
+As a CIL, we believe in dignity, community integration, guaranteed freedoms, and equal access for all people with disabilities.
+Our staff and consumer advocates work for systemic changes at the local, state, and federal levels.

 Advocacy Director Amber Smock at the state capitol building in Springfield.